Our little family just returned from another unforgettable vacation in beautiful Kauai.

 It could be argued that E was right and that we should have stayed home.
 However, I didn’t want to ruin the trip for everyone just because I wasn’t feeling well.
 I still had a fantastic vacation and don’t regret going to Kauai in that condition.
 I did not get anyone else sick, and I tried hard not to complain too much or bring others down.

 The hardest part for me was not being able to eat, since I love food.
 Eating yummy Hawaiian food is typically a meaningful part of our Kauai vacations, but not for me on this trip.
-I sat through several restaurant meals just sipping water while everyone around me ate.
+I sat through several restaurant meals just sipping water while everyone around me enjoyed their food.
 Other times, I would slowly eat a banana while my family enjoyed their meal.
 The not eating part got old for me pretty quickly!

 Finally, on day five of my stomach illness, I went to an urgent care in Kauai to get a doctor’s advice.
 She said I had done all the right things: rest, lots of fluids and “bowel rest” (aka not eating).
 She suggested I gradually start adding “BRAT” foods as I felt able.
 She also prescribed several medications to help stop my symptoms and allow me to eat in order to keep up my strength.